uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/trsm_batch.rst

       Number of columns of the ``B`` matrices.
 Must be at least zero.

    alpha
       Scaling factor for the solutions.
+See :ref:`value_or_pointer` for more details.

    a
       Pointer to input matrices ``A`` with size ``stridea`` * ``batch_size``.